ebean-orm/ebean-test-containers/README.md

 ## Ebean ORM use

-We use `ebean-docker-run` (https://github.com/ebean-orm/ebean-docker-run) ... to hook into the Ebean lifecycle and automatically start the docker containers as needed (prior to running tests etc).
+We use `ebean-test-config` (https://github.com/ebean-orm/ebean-test-config) ... to hook into the Ebean lifecycle and automatically start the docker containers as needed (prior to running tests etc).